Rechov Sumsum: Season 1

 In 2006, the show transitioned back to the Rechov Sumsum name and debuted on the HOP!
 Channel, mixing the Sippuray Sumsum cast, new characters, and returning favorite Moishe Oofnik from the original seasons.
 From December 2006 a new series called "Rechov Sumsum" was produced for the Israeli HOP!
 Channel.
-The new series featured the main Muppets from Sippuray Sumsum – Noah and Brosh, along with the hosts Tzahi (Dror Keren) and Aibtism (Hind Ayub), many other actors, and two new muppets, Avigail and Mahboub.
+The new series featured the main Muppets from Sippuray Sumsum – Noah and Brosh, along with the hosts Tzachi (Dror Keren) and Ibtisam (Hind Ayub), many other actors, and two new muppets, Avigail and Mahboub.
 Mahboub became a source of controversy as it was confirmed that he was a muppet of Arab origin.

 There were also plans and negotiations to restore the original Muppets of Kipi Ben Kipod and Moishe Oofnik in this series, but eventually due to technical and economical considerations, only Moishe Oofnik was featured in the series.
 The opening theme is the original theme song of the show which was written by Yoni Rechter and sung by a new band of children called "Sharonit".
 The show also included a campaign against violence.
 The fourth series included 40 episodes.

+The closing theme song reprise of the opening song was played instrumental, as the human and Muppet cast waving goodbye during the end credits.